MicrosoftDocs/ATADocs/ATPDocs/manage-action-accounts.md

 ## Create and configure the action account

-1. On your domain controller, create a new gMSA account, following the instructions in [Getting started with Group Managed Service Accounts](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts).
+1. On a domain controller in your domain, create a new gMSA account, following the instructions in [Getting started with Group Managed Service Accounts](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts).

 1. Grant the required permissions to the gMSA account.
     1. Open **Active Directory Users and Computers**.